 Ex-Battery hens do require a little bit of extra care and attention during the initial couple of months that you get them until they have adapted to their new life and routine.
 At first, they may not put themselves to bed (but this is often the case with new chickens anyway) and may not lay their eggs in the nest boxes but with a little extra attention during the first couple of months, they will soon learn the routine.
 Once they have settled in, they aren’t much trouble at all and are easier to look after than many pure breeds of chickens.

 You will need to make sure you have the time to give them fresh water and food every day and make sure you can lock them up at night safe from foxes.
-The VSB Automatic Door Closer is very good at doing this for you if you cannot be around at dusk once your hens have a routine and put themselves to bed at night.
-They are simple to install and run from 4 x AA batteries (which last over a year) so providing you change the batteries every year, they are very reliable.
+Automatic door keepers are a very worthwhile investment.

 Keeping chickens, like any animal does give you an extra tie if you want to go away.
 You will need to make suitable arrangements to make sure your hens are looked after properly when you are on holiday but neighbours and friends are usually willing, especially if they get to take home some eggs!